nadiarashad/be-pets-and-owners/README.md

 ## Tasks

+Now you will need to create a new express server that will implement the following:

 In this sprint, we are going to create a fully functioning server that can handle the following requests:
     - GET
     - POST